codeclou/docker-atlassian-jira-data-center/README.md

    * JIRA Nodes must be started before the loadbalancer.
    * Do not use `-t` since it will kill the foreground apache2.

 -----

 &nbsp;

-## FAQ
+### FAQ

-### Why not use Docker Swarm Mode?
+**Why not use Docker Swarm Mode?**

-Because we need a sticky session loadbalancer, and the whole idea of swarm mode is to have identical sateless worker nodes.
+ * Because we need a sticky session loadbalancer, and the whole idea of swarm mode is to have identical stateless worker nodes.
 JIRA Data Center on the other hand relies on a state for each node.

 -----